Strengthen Organizational Culture

 - Updated registration software (and related forms) to expand gender identity options to include a non-binary option along with an option for persons who have a different gender identity than male, female, or non-binary (Fall 2021)

-- Park Board approved the hiring of Dr. Tamekia Scott from Edquity-Minded Consulting to conduct a DEI organizational assessment, develop recommendations and implementation strategies with staff and the Park Board, and compile and present an organizational change planning report (Winter 2022)
+- Park Board approved the hiring of Dr. Tamekia Scott from Edquity-Minded Consulting to conduct the DEI organizational assessment, develop recommendations and implementation strategies with staff, and compile and present an implementation report (Winter 2022)

-- Dr. Scott created and continues to implement a project communications plan, including kicking-off the project with employees, maintaining a project online landing page with information and updates, creating a project overview video, and sending project update emails (Winter and Spring 2022)
+- Dr. Scott implemented a project communications plan, including maintaining a project online landing page with information and updates, creating a project overview video, and sending project update emails (Winter and Spring 2022)

-- Dr. Scott requested, and staff provided, DEI policies and documented practices for her to validate the survey data and provide additional evidence of areas of strength and challenges/opportunities for growth (as part of the second step of the organizational assessment) (Spring 2022)
+- reviewed DEI policies and documented practices to validate the survey data and provide additional evidence of areas of strength and challenges/opportunities for growth (Spring 2022)

-Tactic 2: Review, determine, and begin implementing the optional organizational structure (Targeted Completion Date-February 2023)
+Tactic 2: Review, determine, and begin implementing the optimal organizational structure (Targeted Completion Date-February 2023)

 - To improve park operations in the field and improve outcomes in park maintenance, restructured supervision within the Parks Department without increasing the number of employees (Winter 2021)

-- To optimize Enterprise Services financial performance and facility maintenance resources across the District, shifted Courts Plus, Wilder Mansion, and Sugar Creek Golf Course facility operations, budget, and staffing to Facilities Department (from the Enterprise Services Department) (Fall 2021/Winter 2022)
+- To optimize Enterprise Services financial performance and facility maintenance resources across the District, shifted Courts Plus, Wilder Mansion, and Sugar Creek Golf Course facility operations, budget, and staffing to the Facilities Department (from the Enterprise Services Department) (Fall 2021 and Winter 2022)

 - Due to the retirement of the Director of Recreation and to support current and future operations and succession planning, made adjustments to the structure of the Recreation Department, including shifting oversight and supervision of both aquatics and Hub from the Facilities Department, creating a new position (Division Manager – Recreation) to supervise programming staff, and restoring the Program Supervisor – Adults position eliminated in 2020 (Winter/Spring/Summer 2022)